kavia-common/notes-app-28436-28691/WebFrontendContainer/README.md

 - All routes are public.
 No auth remnants should affect the UI.
 - API base URL and optional debug logging are configured via environment variables.
+- Development proxy is configured to http://localhost:3001 to avoid CORS for relative paths.
 - The UI uses a tiny utility stylesheet at src/styles/utilities.css for consistent spacing, buttons, and layout.

 Refer to README-NOTES-APP.md for more details about features and endpoints.